 Treatment channels will provide patients with the directions, which they will need to follow as their ongoing monitoring reports the condition of their disease.

-In June 2018, cancer patients were treated using tools such as Bluetooth enabled weight scale, a symptom tracking application, and a blood pressure cuff.
+In June 2018, patients were treated using tools such as Bluetooth enabled weight scale, a symptom tracking application, and a blood pressure cuff.
 For people suffering from diabetes, smart continuous glucose monitoring exists which sends the recorded data to loved ones and healthcare providers.

 Inhalers for asthma patients exist that give allergen forecasts!
 Similarly, smart contact lenses can monitor many parts of the body and inform both the user and the doctor of unusual and alarming occurrences.